backdrop-contrib/multistep/README.txt

 different groups within that form.
 This provides an easy way to jump to different steps throughout the form without having to go one by one.

-The groups are shown/hidden with jQuery, but work is being done to do it through PHP, or at least degrade it gracefully.

 For a full description visit the project page: http://drupal.org/project/multistep
 Bug reports, feature suggestions and latest developments: